ForeverIzi/Cinema-NodeJs/README.md

 - CRUD operations for movies
 - Script for inserting movies
+- Crud operations for user
+- Script for inserting users
 - Database running on **localhost**
   - OBS: Initially planned for MongoDB Atlas, but i'm using local setup due to network issues.

 ## Future Features

 - CRUD operations for employees
-- CRUD operations for clients
 - Ticket purchase system
 - Discount coupons management
 - Web interface for easier user interaction